Today’s public servants face a climate of uncertain resources and shifting legislation.

 3) An ability to engage others

-Whether it’s staff, other managers, peers, citizens or service consumers, public sector professionals must want to include and engage others.
+Whether you choose to be a public servant within the public service as a nurse, a judge, or a teacher; managers, peers, citizens or service consumers, public sector professionals must want to include and engage others.

 “We need people who are not just thinking of their own narrow organisational perspective, but are willing to look at things from the viewpoint of others, such as service users, voluntary organisations providing services and other contractors,” explains Helen.